semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ### Tagged promotions {#tagged}

 Many teams use Git tags to manage their release cycles.
-To autotrigger a promotion with tags, you can use Perl Compatible Regular Expressions.
+To auto-trigger a promotion with tags, you can use Perl Compatible Regular Expressions.

 For example:

-- `tag =~ '.*'` match all tags.
-The presence of Git tag alone is enough to match the condition
+- `tag =~ '.*'` matches all tags.
+The presence of any Git tag alone is enough to match the condition.
-- `tag =~ '^v1\.'` match any tag starting with "v1"
+- `tag =~ '^v1\.'` matches any tag starting with "v1".

-You can mix tags and other conditions to trigger promotions with a lot of control.
+You can mix tags and other conditions to trigger promotions with a high level of control.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">